Yale-EEB723/finalproject/README.md

 ### ClustAGE

   - Ozer EA.
 ClustAGE: a tool for clustering and distribution analysis of bacterial accessory genomic elements.
 BMC Bioinformatics 2018 19:150
+  - Saitou, N. and Nei, M., 1987.
+The neighbor-joining method: a new method for reconstructing phylogenetic trees.
+Molecular biology and evolution, 4(4), pp.406-425.
+(Neighbor joining tree)

 ### iTOL